Weak Scale Triggers in the SMEFT: Introduction

 Our study of the SMEFT estimates upper bounds on $\Lambda$ for all possible operators of a given dimension.
 We find no viable operator with $\Lambda > 4\pi v$ up to dimension 8 (although here we show explicit results only up to dimension 6 and a single example at dimension 8).
+We do not find particularly compelling to solve the hierarchy problem only up to $4\pi v$ by invoking the existence of triggers and the related cosmological dynamics, since this is the scale where we would already expect new states from symmetry-based solutions to the problem.
 This means that new trigger operators can only exist in BSM theories with new physics below $4\pi v$ or at higher operator dimension\footnote{A bound on $\Lambda$ requires computing the VEV of the corresponding operator.
-In general this is a multiloop calculation already at dimension 6.
+In general this is a multi-loop calculation already at dimension 6.
 In this work we give all the parametric scalings of the result, but we do not compute all $O(1)$ coefficients.
 Therefore we cannot exclude that for some operators the cutoff is somewhat larger than $4\pi v$.
 As we will see in the following this is unlikely to affect our conclusion, since going a factor of 10 above $4\pi v$ requires coefficients that should naively be $O(1)$ to be around $10^4$.
 We give more details on this point in Section~\ref{sec:SMEFT}.}.
 Going to high operator dimensions presents severe model-building challenges when trying to justify the existence of the trigger and its role in solving the hierarchy problem, as we discuss in the following.
 Introducing new physics below $4\pi v$, with the additional requirement of generating a trigger, is quite challenging after more than 10 years of running of the LHC, and only two viable examples of BSM triggers exist~\cite{Arkani-Hamed:2020yna, TitoDAgnolo:2021pjo}.
 Therefore our results imply that the three known trigger operators are by far the most interesting to focus on experimentally and that it is highly unlikely that other viable operators exist.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:existing} we discuss in more detail what is a trigger, which triggers exist in the SM and how they can be used to solve the hierarchy problem.
 In Section~\ref{sec:general} we show how to compute the VEV of a trigger and how to divide SMEFT operators based on a symmetry principle that allows to see immediately if they can be triggers or not.
 In Section~\ref{sec:SMEFT} we give our results for SMEFT operators up to dimension 6.
 In Section~\ref{sec:noT} we review two operators that fail to be triggers for non-trivial reasons (one of them is actually a trigger in an appropriately chosen BSM theory, but we do not know how to use it to solve the hierarchy problem).
 We conclude in Section~\ref{sec:conclusion} summarizing the implications of our results.